Art Institute of Chicago – A Virtual Tour

 The collection covers over 5,000 years of human expression from cultures around the world and is organised into eleven departments or collections.

 American Art Collection

-The American Art collection has some of the best-known works in the American artists ranging from colonial silver to contemporary paintings.
+The American Art collection has some of the best-known works of American artists ranging from colonial silver to contemporary paintings.

 European Painting and Sculpture Collection